 \section{Abstract}

 In the theory of hyperplane arrangements, M. Wakefield and S. Yuzvinsky utilized a square matrix in their research on the exponents of $2$-dimensional multiarrangements.
 Using such a matrix, they showed that the exponents of $2$-dimensional multiarrangements are as close as possible in general position for any fixed balanced multiplicity.
-In this article, we introduce a matrix similar to that of Wakefield and Yuzvinsky and explore its further application to the exponents.
-In fact, exponents of $2$-dimensional multiarrangements are calculated by verifying whether the corresponding matrices have full rank.
-As the main result, we introduce a new class of $2$-dimensional arrangements with an explicit sequence of multiplicities for which the exponents are closest.
-We also provide an alternative proof for some known results on exponents.
+In this article, we introduce a matrix similar to that of Wakefield and Yuzvinsky and explore further applications to the exponents.
+In fact, the exponents of $2$-dimensional multiarrangements are determined by whether the corresponding matrices have full rank.
+As one of our main results, we introduce a new class of $2$-dimensional arrangements for which the exponents are as close as possible for any balanced multiplicities, except for the constant one multiplicity.
+We also proceed with the classification of $B_2$-exponents, and we provide an alternative proof for some known results on the exponents.